ludocode/onramp/docs/virtual-machine.md

 # This is a wrapped Onramp program.
 ```

-This script automatically launches program in the VM (as long as it's on your PATH.)
+This script automatically launches the program in the VM (as long as it's on your PATH.)

 VMs that support these platforms check for a script preamble (e.g. `#!` or `REM`).
 If found, they skip the first 128 bytes.